brunocabral/Mapping-Aju/README.md

 [GeoJSON](http://geojson.org/) : A type of JSON that make easier to work with geograpghic data.

-[Geojson.io](http://geojson.io/#id=gist:anonymous/3bc6ed80aa42b911aec7&map=13/-10.9295/-37.0971) : Tool for generate geojson format from drag-n-drop interactions on a map.
+[Geojson.io](http://geojson.io/#id=gist:anonymous/3bc6ed80aa42b911aec7&map=13/-10.9295/-37.0971) : Tool for generating geojson format from drag-n-drop interactions on a map.
 Thanks to [@tmcw](https://github.com/tmcw) for creating and making the tool available.